-Marine cargo policy provides insurance to such businesses which are involved in shipping of goods across the national boundaries on a regular basis.
-Any unexpected damage to the goods during the transit can cause an irreparable loss to the businesses, and so need to be insured beforehand.
-Marine insurance policies not only cover the goods being transported through ships, but also through air and road.
-Inland transit by road is also covered under some marine cargo plans.
+A Cargo insurance policy provides coverage to businesses involved in the shipping of goods across national boundaries on a regular basis.
+Any unexpected damage to the goods during the transit can also cause an irreparable loss to the businesses.
+Hence, it is important to get insurance beforehand.
+Marine insurance policies not only cover the goods being transported through ships but also through air and road.
+Some marine cargo plans also cover inland transit by road.

 Who should take this policy?

-Not just the logistics companies and freight forwarders, but also the exporters and importers need to have the marine cargo policy to be prepared for any unforeseen damage to their goods in transit.
-Even those manufacturers who are involved in the transit of their goods in the international market need the exclusive coverage of the marine cargo policy.
+This policy is a good choice for logistics companies and freight forwarders.
+However, also exporters and importers should also buy a marine cargo policy to prepare for any unforeseen damage to their goods in transit.
+Even manufacturers involved in the transit of their goods in the international market can choose the exclusive coverage of the marine cargo policy.

 Theft and piracy

-Cargo thefts and piracy are not something that are existent only in story books, but are the reality for the businesses involved in the transit of cargos.
-Most of the cases of pirate attacks have been observed in South East Asia and Africa regions, posing a serious threat to businesses involved in the international trade.
+Cargo thefts and piracy do not only exist in storybooks but are the reality for the businesses involved in the transit of cargos.
+Most of the cases of pirate attacks have been observed in South East Asia and Africa regions, thereby posing a serious threat to businesses involved in international trade.

 Limited liability of the carrier

-The carriers on the ship and the ship managers are generally unaware about the nature of the goods in transit, leading to the chances of an inadvertent damage of goods from their ends also.
-But, as the carriers don’t hold much liability for the loss of the goods, the clients can’t expect the coverage of the financial loss from them.
-In this case, only the marine cargo insurance can be the savior.
+The carriers on the ship and the ship managers are generally unaware of the nature of the goods in transit.
+This often leads to the chances of inadvertent damage of goods from their ends also.
+But, as the carriers don’t hold much liability for the loss of the goods, the clients can’t expect coverage of the financial loss from them.
+In this case, only marine cargo insurance can be the saviour.

 Types of Marine insurance policies

-Though, different types of marine cargo policies are provided by different insurers as per the customized needs, there are certain policy types that are usually included in the marine insurance plan.
+Different types of marine cargo policies are provided by different insurers as per customized needs.
+However, there are certain policy types that are usually included in the marine insurance plan.

-It involves all marine transit by the client in export or import during the 12 month’s period of the policy.
+It also involves all marine transit by the client in export or import during the 12-month period of the policy.

 Duty insurance policy

-It covers any type of loss to goods while being transited from the port or other import points to the importer’s warehouse.
-This type of policy is a great help as the CIF (Cost, Insurance and Freight) value includes only the amount needed to be paid by the seller for the shipment of goods to the import point and not beyond that.
+It covers the loss of goods during transit from the port or other import points to the importer’s warehouse.
+This type of policy is a great help as the CIF (Cost, Insurance, and Freight) value includes only the amount paid by the seller for the shipment of goods to the import point and not beyond that.

 Seller’s contingency policy

-When sellers allow credits to the buyer, the responsibility for the goods being shipped overseas lies with the buyer only.
-In a case where the buyer refuses to take the responsibility for the goods damaged in the transit, the seller can be saved from the financial loss only by this policy.
+When sellers allow credits to the buyer, the responsibility for the shipped goods overseas also lies with the buyer only.
+However, in a case where the buyer refuses to take the responsibility for the goods damaged in transit, the seller can be saved from the financial loss only by this policy.

 Specific voyage policy

-This policy provides coverage for only those specific voyages for which the policy holder asks for.
+This policy also provides coverage for only those specific voyages for which the policyholder asks.
 It is a customized policy as per the occasional need of the client and is issued on the ‘from and to’ and the duration of the voyage basis.

 Coverage under the plan